sevagh/xumx-sliCQ/README.md

 * balanced track sampling (same as UMX)
 * gain and channelswap augmentations (same as UMX)

 The pretrained model is [included in this repository](./pretrained-model).
-The weights are 28M on disk (Linux).
+The weights are 28MB on disk (Linux), considerably smaller than umxhq (137MB) and x-umx (136MB).

 ## ISMIR 2021 Music Demixing Challenge